nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 This was not long, so let's make this recap short!

 We have finally learned about the three default networks that come "pre-installed" when you install Docker.
 They are: `host`, `none`, `bridge`.
-Note that you cannot remove these three networks: if you try `docker network rm` on any of them ~~the worlds falls apart~~ you'll get insulted by Docker.
+Note that you cannot remove these three networks: if you try `docker network rm` on any of them ~~the world falls apart~~ you'll get insulted by Docker.

 The roles of these networks are:

 - `bridge`: this is the default bridge network to which all containers are connected when you create them without a `--net` option.
-Note that automatic name resolution (psuedo embedded DNS server) is **not** working for this network.
+Note that automatic name resolution (pseudo embedded DNS server) is **not** working for this network.
 Do not use on production.
 - `none`: used to prevent a container to have any sort of network connection
 - `host`: prevent isolation of a container on the network side: it will share the host's network stack unaltered.